 Choose

-to the specified group.
+to restrict the use of your GT.M distribution to the specified group.
 This is a security-related option.
-By default, GT.M does not restrict
+By default, GT.M does not restrict access by group.

 In what directory should GT.M be installed?